corsur/PerformanceStaking/programs/steward/README.md

 **The Purpose**

-The Steward Program was created to automatically manage the Jito Stake Pool.
+The Steward Program was created to automatically manage the Stake Pool.
 Using on-chain [validator history](https://github.com/jito-foundation/stakenet) data, the steward chooses who to stake to and how much by way of it's staking algorithm.
 Additionally, the steward surfaces this staking algorithm through variable parameters to be decided by [Jito DAO](https://gov.jito.network/dao/Jito).
 In turn, this greatly decentralizes the stake pool operations.

 ## Table of Contents